How To Clean Rice Cooker In Just 5 Steps!

 How To Clean Rice Cooker - 5 Steps You Should Follow

-Cleaning a rice cooker depends on the type of material and whether the pan features a nonstick coating.
+Whether you have rice cookers for small family to large one cleaning a rice cooker depends on the type of material and whether the pan features a nonstick coating.
 Cleaning the appliance after every use is recommended because food particles from the previous cooking can burn when cooking, which brings about negative impacts on the cooker's working.

 Instead of using chemicals, it is great to use vinegar and warm water to clean the cooker’s inside.
 And if you use chemicals, ensure they don’t get their way in the cooker or hot plate.
 Before you begin to clean your rice cooker, ensure you unplug and then follow these simple cleaning tips.